How to Get Your Senior Residents Actively Involved

-Are your nursing home residents passively involved in your musical activities?
+Are your senior residents passively involved in your musical activities?
 If you would like to get them more actively involved in your musical activities, be sure to add one activity each and every week – Band Class.

 On your activity calendar, schedule a Band Class each week where residents play musical instruments, therefore allowing them to get used to being active while listening to music.
 To have a successful Band Class, consider using the following tips:

 Let Residents Pick Their Instruments.
 Provide a variety of musical instruments that residents can play, and encourage them to choose their own instrument.